Remembering the men from the Kingsdown and Creekside Cluster

 After time in the trenches near Givenchy, the battalion retired to Bethune and the trenches in that vicinity.
 Casualties were regular.
 On 20 December the battalion returned to Bethune, where Sydney would spend his last Christmas.

-The beginning of April saw the battalion called into the trenches near Loos and this is where they were situated for the opening of Battle of Arras (9 April – 16 May 1917) here again they suffered many casualties and battle honours.
-On 20 May the battalion retired to billets but were back in the trenches near Loos just 2 days later.
+The beginning of April saw the battalion called into trenches near Loos and this is where they were for the opening of the Battle of Arras (9 April – 16 May 1917).
+Here again they suffered heavy casualties and received many battle honours.
+On 20 May the battalion retired to billets but were back in trenches near Loos just two days later.

-During May and the beginning of June the battalion were in and out of the trenches.
-On 11 June came a week of relative rest, except for Sydney’s "D" Company who were entrained to Allouagne to train or a raid which would take place on 24 June.
+During May and the beginning of June the battalion were in and out of trenches.
+On 11 June, there came a week of relative rest, except for Sydney’s “D” Company, who were entrained to Allouagne to train for a raid, which would take place on 24 June.
 The attack would be on the enemy trenches in the Hulloch sector.
-The aim was "to obtain identification and inflict casualties, to capture prisoners, to destroy dug-outs and emplacements, and to draw the enemy’s attention from other parts of the divisional front".
-The raid was successful but, again, at huge cost.
+The aim was “to obtain identification and inflict casualties, to capture prisoners, to destroy dug-outs and emplacements, and to draw the enemy’s attention from other parts of the divisional front”.
+The raid was successful, but again at huge cost.

-The next few months continued the succession of a few days rest and being in the trenches.
-The battalion was suffering frequent losses, indeed between the months of the battles of the Somme and Arras and Sydney’s death, the 1st Battalion lost had seen almost 500 men killed and scores of wounded.
-Replacements came from raw recruits, men who had been "patched-up" or had previously been invalided out.
+The next few months saw the pattern of a few days rest followed by being in the trenches.
+The Battalion suffered frequent losses: indeed between the months of the battles of the Somme and Arras and Sydney’s death, the 1st Battalion saw almost 500 men killed and scores wounded.
+Replacements came from raw recruits, men who had been “patched-up” or had previously been invalided out.

-Early November found 1st Battalion at Beaudricourt, joining forces with 6th Battalion, The Buffs, and taking on a small trickle of an additional 10 other ranks.
+Early November found the 1st Battalion at Beaudricourt, joining forces with 6th Battalion, The Buffs, and taking on a small trickle of only 10 other ranks.
 On 7 and 8 November, the Battalion marched to witness a tank demonstration.
-Six tanks took part and gave the Battalion some little idea as to the method proposed for tank attacks in the forthcoming "Push".
+Six tanks took part and gave the Battalion some little idea as to the part planned for tank attacks in the forthcoming “Push”.

-Sydney’s battalion’s war diary tells the story of his final days:
+Sydney’s battalion war diary tells the story of his final days: